datalodge/amenities/server/crudRoutes.md

 **Amenities CRUD API v.
 1.00**
 ----

-Description: These are the API requests to interact with the database for the amenities component. \n GET - Retrieve amenities for single home based on that home's id from the URL. \n POST - Create a new amenity in the amenity table. \n PUT - Update an amenity in the amenity table. \n DELETE - Delete an amenity in the amenity table. \n
+* Description: These are the API requests to interact with the database for the amenities component.

-See below for detailed route parameters and information.
+* See below for detailed route parameters and information.

 ## GET Amenities
   Returns amenities for a single home based on the homeId param